 In our case, to stay within budget, we reduced our offer by $20K after learning the potential cost to run power to our land.

-If your land doesn’t already have an established (and working!) well or connection to municipal water, costs for safe water access can add up fast.
+If your land doesn’t already have an established (and working!) well or connection to municipal water, costs for water access can add up fast.